 - Enrollment: between 45 and 50 students in each class

 - MIT LGO Program timeline: students study for 24 months

 - Degrees: students finish with an MBA and a master of science in one of seven engineering departments.

 - Action Learning: is a core component of all MIT education, and the MIT LGO program is no different.
 Students do:

-- A six-month research internship that works on an applied business and engineering project and which provides the research basis for the required MS thesis.
+- A six-month research internship focused on an applied business and engineering project and which provides the research basis for the required MS thesis.

 - Domestic and international treks to some of the world’s most dynamic companies.

-- Options to complete semester action learning projects on a variety of themes, from global development to entrepreneurship to space systems.
+- Options to complete semester action learning projects on a variety of themes, from global development to entrepreneurship to healthcare to space systems.

 - Location: students study at MIT’s campus in Cambridge, MA.
 The required internship takes place in locations all over the world.